 Existing urban economic research assumes that workers commute to a single fixed workplace.
 Self-employment has changed this pattern substantially.
 However, homeworking amongst the self-employed is diverse with only the minority actually working all the time in their home.
 A large proportion works at varying places alongside their home.
 This projects investigates both the self-employed or business owners who perform their work at home and those who mainly work outside of their home but have their home as base for their business.

-We also identified coworking groups who are organised in social media networks and studied where they meet – including in their own homes – and their temporal and spatial patterns of work and the types of social interactions.
+We bring new light into contemporary workplaces and working practices using different methods.
+For example, we use geolocated tweets from freelancers to reveal the places where freelancers tweet from.
+We used a survey application to study the mobility of self-employed homeworkers over several days in comparison to employees with commutes.
+We also identified coworking groups who are organised in social media networks and studied where they meet – including in their own homes – and their temporal and spatial patterns of work.